maurorigo/testsims/README.md

 at line 87, see [this](https://github.com/rainwoodman/fastpm-python/issues/18).

+The vmad code installed via ```pip install vmad``` is outdated and will yield errors.
+Clone the repo and update the package manually.

 ## Actions

-At the moment, actions only test wether LDL.py works as intended when producing a stellar map.
+At the moment, actions only test wether LDL.py and model.py work as intended when producing a stellar map.
 In the future, it should also include a test run of the N-body simulator (different simulators with different codes may be used, but this has not been fully defined yet).